vbuterin/pybitcointools/README.md

 * slice                : (json list, start, end) -> given slice of the list
 * count                : (json list) -> number of elements
 * sum                  : (json list) -> sum of all values

+* select               : (unspent, value) -> returns list of unspents which are enough to cover the value